UnrulyNatives/laravel-starter-kit-and-snippets/README.md

 http://dev.unrulynatives.com

-A DB-fed list of available features is available in [DEMO app here](http://dev.unrulynatives.com/package)
+A DB-fed list of available features is available here:
+[DEMO app here](http://dev.unrulynatives.com/package)

 # What it is